BU-CLOUD-F20/Secure_MultiParty/README.md

 **__Questions:__**
 * Will this be purely or mostly performance based?
 What are the metrics?
 * What features or outcome is sought?
-* Can be define minimal goals (MVP) as well as stretch goals?
+* Can we define minimal goals (MVP) as well as stretch goals?
 * If this is to be conducted primarily as a survey, what is the desired minimum reasonable amount of testing to be accomplished?

 ---